widelands/widelands/README.md

 mkdir build
 cd build
 cmake -G Ninja ..
-ninja-build
+ninja
 ~~~~

-Depending on the Ninja installation, the last line can also be just `ninja`.
+Depending on the Ninja installation, the last line can also be `ninja-build`.

+#### CMake options

-Note that the options are prefixed with `-D`.
+Note that CMake options are prefixed with `-D`.
 These are the available options:

 | Name | Values | Default| Function
 | --- | --- | --- | --- |